firozkhan18/Java-Evaluations/java-basic-exercises.md

 space: 9
 number: 10
 other: 6
-Click me to see the solution

-39. Write a Java program to create and display a unique three-digit number using 1, 2, 3, 4.
+### 39. Write a Java program to create and display a unique three-digit number using 1, 2, 3, 4.
 Also count how many three-digit numbers are there.
 Expected Output

 123